NermineGharbi24/Cold-Email-Sender/README.md

   <img src="/logo.png" alt="Cold Email Sender Logo" width="400"/>
 </p>

 A Python application designed to automate and streamline the process of sending personalized cold emails with attachments to multiple recipients.
 Perfect for job applications, networking, or business outreach.
+Currenlly this project only work by test Users only (max 100) till the verification comes from google.
+It will get updated later.

 ## 🚀 Key Features